wescamp/betrayal_of_thaeylan-1.8/betrayal_of_thaeylan/README.txt

 Scout				Age of Trials, by Atz
-Pathfinder/Wayfarer 		Bad paintover (my work) of the mainline Ranger Blue Mage			Bad paintover (my work) of the mainlie White Mage Tempest				Terrible attempt to make my own sprite Whole scrapper line		Obvious paintover (my work) of the mainline thief line Vaeringjar			The Vaeringjar, by Cloud and Grigistian Desert Elves			From mainline campaign Under the Burning Suds Hawks				RPG Sample Resources
+Pathfinder/Wayfarer 		Bad paintover (my work) of the mainline Ranger Blue Mage			Bad paintover (my work) of the mainlie White Mage Tempest				Terrible attempt to make my own sprite, drew on the thief line for the hair Blue Mage/Tempest Attack Icon	Eleazar
+Whole scrapper line		Obvious paintover (my work) of the mainline thief line Vaeringjar			The Vaeringjar, by Cloud and Grigistian Desert Elves			From mainline campaign Under the Burning Suns Hawks				RPG Sample Resources
+Devlings			Original idea and art, dreampilot; portraits, EVILEST Dark Cloud			Drawn from Era of Magic, by inferno8, but it's not clear if the unit came from somewhere else

 =========================

 4. Known Problems
 -----------------

-- Currently in scenario 6 you are asked to choose from two paths.
+- In scenario 6 you are asked to choose from two paths.
 Only one path is currently complete so either path you choose you will go after the drakes.

 - It will load scenario 10 but end immediately.
 That scenario is not yet done.